wp-plugins/raw-html/readme.txt

 Tags: posts, formatting, javascript, html, css, code, disable Requires at least: 2.8
 Tested up to: 3.1.3
-Stable tag: 1.4.1
+Stable tag: 1.4

 Lets you use raw HTML or any other code in your posts.
 You can also disable smart quotes and other automatic formatting on a per-post basis.

 == Description ==

 This plugin lets you use raw HTML or any other code in your posts.
-One way to use it is to wrap a part of your post in special tags (below) to prevent WordPress from converting newlines to HTML paragraphs, escaping apostrophes and so on.
+One way to use it is to wrap a part of your post in [raw]...[/raw] tags to prevent WordPress from converting newlines to HTML paragraphs, escaping apostrophes and so on.
 This is very useful if you need to add a CSS block or JavaScript to your post.

 RawHTML will also add some new checkboxes to the "Edit" screen that let you disable certain WP filters on a per-post basis.
 This way you can :